The percolation energy field and its logarithmic partner

 A prototypical example of a lattice field that converges to a CFT field, when appropriately rescaled, is the Ising spin (magnetization) field \cite{ChelkakHonglerIzyurovConformalInvarianceCorrelationIsing,CamiaGarbanNewman}.
-In this and other known cases (such as the Gaussian free field and the percolation spin/density field \cite{Cam23}), the lattice field is rescaled by a power of the lattice spacing, or by a quantity that scales like a power.
-An interesting aspect of the percolation energy field is that it needs to be rescaled by a factor containing the logarithm of the lattice spacing.
+In this and other known cases (such as the Gaussian free field and the percolation spin (density) field \cite{Cam23}), the lattice field is rescaled by a power of the lattice spacing, or by a quantity that scales like a power. {As mentioned above, an unusual and interesting} aspect of the percolation energy field is that it needs to be rescaled by a factor containing the logarithm of the lattice spacing.
 This is related to the fact that, in the scaling limit, the energy-energy two-point function is zero (see \eqref{eqn::energy_two_point} or \eqref{eqn::energy_two_point_new}).
 This unusual feature does not signal triviality or independence, but is instead a manifestation of the logarithmic nature of the percolation CFT.
-To the best of our knowledge, this paper provides the first rigorous construction of a pair of CFT logarithmic partner fields and the first rigorous instance of correlation functions of the type predicted in~\cite{Gur93,creutzig2013logarithmic}.

 The logarithmic partner of the energy field is also unusual in that its definition requires an additional cutoff parameter on top of the lattice spacing, making it, in some sense, non-local.
 This second cutoff is initially kept fixed and is sent to zero only after the lattice spacing.